-The traditional dish, Hoppin' John, consists of rice and black-eyed peas seasoned with onions and pork (bacon or a ham hock), but these days pretty much anything goes from black-eyed pea cakes to black-eyed pea salsa.
-At the Garden Home Retreat you'll find us eating salt pork black-eyed peas, turnip greens and cornbread.
-The turnip greens ensure wealth in the New Year and you've got to have cornbread to soak up all the good sauce.
+The traditional dish, Hoppin’ John, consists of rice and black-eyed peas seasoned with onions and pork (bacon or a ham hock), but these days pretty much anything goes from black-eyed pea cakes to black-eyed pea salsa.
+At the Garden Home Retreat you’ll find us eating salt pork black-eyed peas, turnip greens and cornbread.
+The turnip greens ensure wealth and you’ve got to have cornbread to soak up all the good sauce.

 Here’s a recipe for salt pork black-eyed peas.
 Top them with a tomato relish, hot sauce or some folks even like their peas with catsup.